ward438/fish_app/README.md

 This application leverages:</br>
   &emsp;<ins>Django-Rest-Framework(Python)</ins>: Used for building custom API.
 Allows for easy building of Serializers, views and viewsets, data modeling, routing, and more.</br>
   &emsp;<ins>NextJS(Javascript)</ins>: Javascript/REACT front end framework that allows construction of reusable components, integrated routing via folder and file structure, state management, and more.
 Provides the UI for the user. </br>
+  &emsp;<ins>Material UI</ins>: Styling library that works around REACT based styling components. </br>
+  &emsp;<ins>Docker-Compose</ins>: Is a tool for defining and running multi-container applications.
+It allows you to define a multi-container environment in a single file. </br>